 Fighting for Change, One Vote at a Time

-“The idea that young people are civically lazy and simply don’t want to participate in politics is unfair,” said Sam Bourgeois, a senior at Russell Sage College, a private, four-year institution with campuses in Troy and Albany, New York.
+“The idea that young people are civically lazy and simply don’t want to participate in politics is unfair,” said Sam Bourgeois ’21, a recent Russell Sage graduate.
 “This claim is most often backed up by the lack of young voter turnout at elections.
 I am honestly getting sick of the blame being put on us as young people, rather than the older generations taking responsibility for not teaching us or encouraging us to be civically engaged.”

-Bourgeois helped organize Sage Votes, a coalition of students who rallied across two campuses to engage students in the November election and encourage greater voter participation.
+Bourgeois helped organize Sage Votes, a coalition of students who rallied across both campuses to engage students in the November election and encourage greater voter participation.

-“Our nation was divided in the middle of a global pandemic, and we had students whose voices deserved to be heard,” said Megan Paluzzi, a Russell Sage College senior and Sage Votes committee member.
+“Our nation was divided in the middle of a global pandemic, and we had students whose voices deserved to be heard,” said Megan Paluzzi ’21, a recent graduate and former Sage Votes committee member.
 “Between online meetings and socially distanced classes, Sage Votes worked tirelessly to ensure students at Russell Sage College had the chance to fight for change one vote at a time.”

-Paluzzi, who also leads the campus Democracy Matters group, collaborated with fellow students to keep classmates engaged — a task complicated by remote learning and social-distance restrictions related to COVID-19.
+Paluzzi, who also led the campus Democracy Matters group, collaborated with fellow students to keep classmates engaged — a task complicated by remote learning and social-distance restrictions related to COVID-19.

 “We worked individually with students to ensure they had a plan to vote in this unusual election during a health crisis.
 We held online events through Zoom with local officials to share how college students could participate in government through elections and beyond.
 Democracy Matters even held a mock election with characters from TV and ballots that replicated the New York State ballot,” Paluzzi said.